sbocq/multicore-benchmarks/README.md

 ### Google Go

 The Google Go benchmarks are located in the `Go` directory.
 They are run using the `./runAll.sh` script that will generate `.dat` files with the timings in the same directory.
-Unfortunately, contrariliy to the JVM benchmarks, other columns like the throughput must be computed by hand.
+Unfortunately, contrariliy to the JVM benchmarks, other columns like the throughput must be computed by manually.